 At Duke, I am a contributing writer for the Duke SciPol.org Writers Studio, a group within the Duke Initiative for Science & Society.
 In this role, I write nonpartisan policy briefs on federal legislation related to science, with a focus on policies with relevance to neuroscience and genetics, in order to inform both general and scientific communities about how science and policy intersect.
 Below are the briefs I have authored:

 In addition, I am a member of the National Science Policy Network (NSPN), a coalition of early-career scientists who advocate for science through policy.
 As part of the Communications Committee, I assist in maintaining a brand for the organization with the media, spearheading science communication and advocacy initiatives with other groups, and disseminating information to the members through the group's email newsletter and social media channels.
 Being a part of this broad national network of students and professionals engaged in science advocacy has given me valuable insight into the ways that science and policy inform one another.

-With other NSPN members, I am currently preparing a white paper on the feasibility of establishing science policy fellowships within state governments without full-time legislatures.
-The white paper has been accepted to the Journal of Science Policy & Governance as part of the NSPN 2020 Election Initiative.
+With other NSPN members, I wrote a white paper on the feasibility of establishing science policy fellowships within state governments without full-time legislatures.
+The white paper is currently in press at the Journal of Science Policy & Governance as part of the NSPN 2020 Election Initiative.
 A preliminary "meta-review" of existing programs and organizational stakeholders is available here.